-Strengths Weaknesses Opportunities Threats Socio- cultural inclusion Education based on local needs: In Huckarde-Nord more places in kindergartens than children are available, so that children from other districts are attending as well.
+ALYSIS DORTMUND - LL ANALYSIS AREA Strengths Weaknesses Opportunities Threats Socio- cultural inclusion Education based on local needs: In Huckarde-Nord more places in kindergartens than children are available, so that children from other districts are attending as well.
 There are kindergartens and schools with multi-lingual offers, contributing to the enhancement of tolerance and plurality, and others with focus on arts in cooperation with Hansa coking plant.
-Apart from teaching linguistic abilities, other schools focus on social development of children which provides assistance to children from vulnerable familial situations High satisfaction with local living conditions: Even though housing conditions are not the best in Huckarde-Nord, citizens are very content with their surroundings regarding its suitability for families and elderly people, cleanliness, tranquillity, and safety.
-In general, there is a high identification of Huckarde citizens with their settlement (Integriertes Handlungskonzept, Stadterneuerung Dortmund-Huckarde-Nord).
-Huckarde also has a small city center with facilities to serve daily needs.
-Strong presence and commitment of third sector organizations at local level Huckarde-Nord, one of the neighbourhoods in the LL Analysis Area, and a settlement formerly inhabited by many workers of Hansa coking plant and Hansa coalmine, is currently confronted by a high proportion of socially deprived people with low educational level.
+Apart from teaching linguistic abilities, other schools focus on social development of children which aids children from vulnerable familial situations Huckarde-Nord, one of the neighbourhoods in the LL Analysis Area, and a settlement formerly inhabited by many workers of Hansa coking plant and Hansa coalmine, is currently confronted by a high proportion of socially deprived people with low educational level.
 Housing conditions often do not meet nowadays standards and favour socially poor renters.
 The lack of social mixture leads to a disproportionally high child poverty.
-Hence, public meeting points for children and teenagers are important.
-High rate of social welfare recipients: Almost every fourth person within the Analysis Area receives social welfare.
+Hence, public meeting points for children and teenagers are important. • Failure to generate significant impact in the improvement of urban quality in Huckarde of previous initiatives can indicate resistance to change in the area - and potential difficulties in achieving measurable impact of the interventions: In former years next to many continuous efforts to stabilize the overall situation in High satisfaction with local living conditions: Even though housing conditions are not the best in Huckarde-Nord, citizens are very content with their surroundings regarding its suitability for families and elderly people, cleanliness, tranquillity, and safety.
+In general, there is a high identification of Huckarde citizens with their settlement (Integriertes Handlungskonzept, Stadterneuerung High rate of social welfare recipients: Almost every fourth person within the Analysis Area receives social welfare.
 These high numbers vary considerably between Deusen (6.6 %) and Hafen-Süd (32.5 %), but are generally higher than the citywide average (20.8 % in the LL Analysis Area versus 14.3 in Dortmund, 2017).
-Below average living space per person in Analysis area with 35.6 m2/person, which is about 4 m2 less than in Dortmund (39.4 m2/person).
-Declining rate of public housing units: The overall number of public housing units has decreased from 4,683 in 2013 to 3,784 in 2017 which is a remarkable drop within 5 Failure to generate significant impact in the improvement of urban quality in Huckarde of previous initiatives can indicate resistance to change in the area - and potential difficulties in achieving measurable impact of the interventions: In former years next to many continuous efforts to stabilize the overall situation in Huckarde the urban renewal program "Stadterneuerung Ortskern Huckarde" (1992) as well restoration of Hansa coking plant which began in 2008 were realized.
-Unfortunately, the positive developments have not been strong enough to improve the situation of all adjacent settlement areas.
-Huckarde still has a negative image ever though there are also neighbourhoods, which are of high quality and socially stable.
+Huckarde the urban renewal program "Stadterneuerung Ortskern Huckarde" (1992) as well restoration of Hansa coking plant which began in 2008 were realized.
+Unfortunately, the positive developments have not been strong enough to improve the situation of all adjacent Dortmund-Huckarde-Nord).
+Huckarde also has a small city center with facilities to serve daily needs.
+Below average living space per person in Analysis area with 35.6 m 2 /person, which is about 4 m 2 less than in Dortmund (39.4 m 2 /person). settlement areas.
+Huckarde still has a negative image eve though there are also neighbourhoods, which are of Strong presence and commitment of third sector organizations at local level Declining rate of public housing units: The overall number of public housing units has decreased from 4,683 in 2013 to 3,784 in 2017 which is a remarkable drop within 5 high quality and socially stable.